CheyenneAP/huffman-1/README.md

+# Huffman
-# Implementation of the Huffman compression algorithm
+Implementation of the Huffman compression algorithm

 ## Interface
  - importArchive